magudb/magudb.github.io/_drafts/2016-02-01-Packer and Sitecore.md

 * [Amazon-ebs](https://www.packer.io/docs/builders/amazon.html){:target="_blank"}
 * [Azure-arm](https://www.packer.io/docs/builders/azure-arm.html){:target="_blank"}

-The builder(s) will have different formats and you cna have multiple builders in your template-file but let us look at the builder i use for AWS.
+The builder(s) will have different formats and you can have multiple builders in your template-file below is an example for at template for AWS.

 ```
 "builders": [